zeinnicholas/community-guidelines/templates/elementor-bug-report-form-intro-04.md

 - 💬 **Describe the issue in detail.** <br>Include as much context as you can.
 What happened?
 When did it start?
 What page or feature does it affect? <br>Feel free to attach screenshots or screen recordings — just drag and drop them into the text field when filling out the form.

 - 👣 **List all steps to reproduce the issue.** <br>Be specific!
-We need to be able to follow the same steps you took to trigger the issue, ideally on a clean WordPress installation. <br>Reports without clear reproduction steps may be closed, as we cannot fix what we cannot replicate.
+We need to follow the exact steps you took to trigger the issue — ideally on a clean WordPress installation. <br>Reports without clear reproduction steps may be closed, as we cannot fix what we cannot replicate.

-- 🧠 **Explain what you expected to happen.** <br>Let us understand what you think the intended behavior is.
+- 🧠 **Explain what you expected to happen.** <br>Help us understand what you believe the correct or intended behavior should be.
 If you were expecting a feature that does not exist, it might not be a bug — in that case, please submit a Feature Request instead.
 You can find the link in the 🔗 **Quick Links** section.

 > [!NOTE]
 > The form starts here.
 All sections below this note represent the actual fields in the form.